HPCurtis/azure-database-migration797/README.md

 As such the next step of the Database migration process engaged with here was to generate a development enviroment this is achieved by repeating tbe steps in [ Production enviroment set up](#production-enviroment-set-up)

-# Microsoft Entra directort integration
+# Microsoft Entra directory integration
+The following step decription is about using the availible tooling of Microsoft Azure to increase the security around the databases we have migrated on the Azure SQL database services.
+Specifically Microsoft Entra ID.

+## Create Azure SQL Microsoft entra Admin account